What42Pizza/What42s-Shader-Base/readme.md

 ### This is a base shaderpack that can be easily used to create your own shaders.

-## Warning: There are probably many features / fixes that I'm still working on
+## Note: This is still somewhat early in development, so there are probably many features / fixes that I'm still working on

 <br>